 Cons of Living in Bellevue, WA

 Traffic congestion can be frustrating to residents in car-centric Bellevue.
 Luckily, you can choose to bike or walk to your destination since Bellevue’s transportation options are plentiful.
-If you work in nearby Seattle, you’re in luck; the commute from Bellevue, Washington to Seattle is only a few miles.
+If you work in or near the Seattle area, you’re in luck; the commute from Bellevue, Washington to the Seattle metropolitan area is only a few miles.

 The natural environment also makes the walking option more attractive.
 Residents can also take advantage of the excellent transit system in the city.